 “The best portfolio is your own website” — by deciding so, the specialists of the Jomor Design studio in Montreal, Canada, developed, at first glance, a simple web page: usual and easy-to-understand fonts, simple photos.
 But it’s all about the animation and the Parallax effect.
-The website is sensitive to every user action: by responding to the mouse movement, reacting to the scrolling, and drawing attention to key points.
-It is a harmonious embodiment of the possibilities of simple effects that was used by the studio’s specialists to attract the attention of the Awwwards jury.
+The website is sensitive to every user action: responding to the mouse movement, reacting to the scrolling, and drawing attention to key points.
+It is a harmonious embodiment of the possibilities of simple effects that the studio’s specialists used to attract the attention of the Awwwards jury.

 4. Precision Run Homepage

 Go to the homepage https://precisionrun.com/